heyej/Windspeed-interpolations/README.md

 # Wind speed Interpolations

-Routines to extract wind speed from numerical models and interpolate them to lat-lon and height.
+Routines to extract wind speed from numerical models and reanalyses, and interpolate them to lat-lon and height.

 Codes in this repository use mainly: